colmap/colmap/README.md

    http://people.inf.ethz.ch/jschoenb/colmap/datasets/ or use your own images.
-3. Watch the short introductory video at https://www.youtube.com/watch?v=P-EC0DzeVEU or read the tutorial in the documentation for more details.
+3. Watch the short introductory video at https://www.youtube.com/watch?v=P-EC0DzeVEU or read the tutorial in the documentation at https://colmap.github.io/ for more details.

 Documentation